JinsuRhee/VELUGA/docs/source/usage/idl.rst

 Reading Catalog Functions
 -------------------------

-The following functions are used for reading catalog data.
+The following functions are used for reading catalog data2.

-.. automethod:: idl_dummy
+.. automethod:: idl_dummy.r_gal
-        :members: r_gal